Sei969/qobuz-dl/README.md

   --no-credits          disable the generation of the Digital Booklet.txt (Credits & Review) file
 ```
 ## Credits
-This "Ultimate Edition" is a fork of the original `qobuz-dl` project created by **[vitiko98](https://github.com/vitiko98/qobuz-dl)**.
+* This "Ultimate Edition" is a fork of the original `qobuz-dl` project created by **[vitiko98](https://github.com/vitiko98/qobuz-dl)**.
 A huge thanks to him and all the original contributors for laying the foundation of this amazing tool.
+* A special thanks to **[catap](https://github.com/catap)** for the segmented download patch, which brilliantly bypasses the Akamai CDN throttling.

 ## A note about Qo-DL
 `qobuz-dl` is inspired in the discontinued Qo-DL-Reborn.
 This tool uses two modules from Qo-DL: `qopy` and `spoofer`, both written by Sorrow446 and DashLt.